kblyc85/Version-Control-System/README.md

 - Maintain the /current version of the programme while ‘branching off’ to experiment with programming the software solution
 - Maintain notes that are understandable to them, so when they return to their work or need to explain their programming to their wider team, that this is easy to do
 - Merge their programming with the current version of the software solution, if it is accepted by the development team as part of the wider software solution.
- -Even if their programming is accepted as part of the software solution, it can be ‘rolled-back’ to the earlier version if required.
+- Even if their programming is accepted as part of the software solution, it can be ‘rolled-back’ to the earlier version if required.

 Benefits to the Development Team